MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/iatlmemmgr-class.md

 ### <a name="parameters"></a>Parametri

 *pDisp*<br/>
-in Puntatore a un'interfaccia `IDocHostUIHandlerDispatch`.
+in Puntatore a un' `IDocHostUIHandlerDispatch` interfaccia.

 ### <a name="return-value"></a>Valore restituito